Ever since I purchased my first product from Drunk Elephant, their F-Balm, I can admit that I got hooked on buying their products.

-The B-Hydra serum has no added fragrance and while sometimes ingredients in a product can give off a certain type of scent, this particular product isn’t the case as I couldn’t detect any scent at all.
+The B-Hydra serum has no added fragrance and while sometimes ingredients in a product can give off a certain type of scent, this particular product isn’t the case as I couldn’t detect any scent.

 So I’ve been testing this for about a week and, miraculously, I still have quite some left since I only picked up the mini version of 8ml.

 I didn’t want to get the full version because of the ridiculously high price and the ingredients.